Last Updated on August 31, 2022.

 - Breeding and Genetics – please refer to our plan for more information on this topic.

 - Diet – at the time of this writing no long-term scientific studies have been published related to hedgehog nutrition research.
-Recommendations from owners, breeders, enthusiasts and experts vary widely with little scientific evidence to nutritional hypothesis for the best captive-bred hedgehog diet.
+Recommendations from owners, breeders, enthusiasts and experts vary widely with little scientific evidence to the nutritional hypothesis for the best captive-bred hedgehog diet.

 - Water – this is especially important with babies but water consumption can greatly impact overall animal’s health.